Karl Davies: Career

 For his final and highly publicised storyline, it was made clear to the media weeks in advance that either Robert, Andy or local vet Max King would be killed in an explosive road accident.
-It was Max who died when Robert drove his car at him and Andy; he then fled the village to avoid being apprehended.

 Along with the production of Dolphins, Davies also spent 2006 filming an ITV television series, Kingdom, opposite Stephen Fry, Celia Imrie, Hermione Norris and Tony Slattery.
 It followed the story of a solicitor (Fry) living in a quiet seaside village in Norfolk.
 Davies played a trainee solicitor Lyle Anderson, who dreams of escaping Market Shipborough, where the show is set, to work in the city.
-The first series aired in 2007 and the second began in January 2008.

 In 2010, Davies played multiple characters on stage in the Tricycle Theatre's The Great Game: Afghanistan.
 The play consisted of 12 separate one-act plays (each by a different author) about Afghanistan.
 The production's tour includes stops in California, Minnesota, New York, and Washington, D.C.
 Davies appears in four segments, frequently as a soldier.
 In 2011 Davies was cast in the second series of the fantasy epic Game of Thrones as Alton Lannister.
 The following year he was cast in the second series of the BBC1 drama series The Syndicate.

 In 2014 Davies appeared in two episodes of the drama series The Crimson Field, set in a field hospital during World War I. His character, Corporal Lawrence Prentiss, begins to suffer from combat fatigue and shell shock, and by the time of his second appearance is "completely psychologically damaged" by his experience of war.
 In preparation for the role, Davies watched surviving footage of shell-shock sufferers from the first world war, and was shocked by the extent of their condition.
-Also that year, Davies filmed a minor role in the disaster film Black Sea, in which his character dismisses the protagonist Captain Robinson (Jude Law) from his job.
+Also that year, Davies starred in the disaster film Black Sea, in which his character dismisses the protagonist Captain Robinson (Jude Law) from his job.
 In April 2014 he began appearing in the crime thriller Happy Valley as Daniel Cawood.
 He returned for a second series of the drama in 2016.